 For starters, Carl realized he could stop reacting with shock and a sense of personal injury.
 After all, Polly had been reacting the same way for 12 years.
 Maybe he could expect her to do the same now and in the future instead of reacting each time as if the negative responses had come totally out of nowhere, as bolts from the blue.

 If Carl could learn to anticipate Polly's negative responses, "I was right!" he could say to himself, feeling bemused instead of emotionally crushed.
 Ideally, he might even react with compassion.
 "It's sad that Polly has such a hard time accepting love."

 Besides reacting internally in a new way, Carl decided to create a new action response .
 Polly's negative comments always tempted him to point out to her that she was giving him a critical response to his gestures of affection.
 That strategy had not worked for the past 12 years.
 Maybe he could try something new.

-For example, "I get a queasy feeling when I see gobs of leftover green toothpaste in the sink."
-The I feel part of the sentence is about you.
-The when... part just specifies the trigger.
+For example, "When I see gobs of leftover green toothpaste in the sink.I feel queasy" The I feel part of the sentence is about you.
+The when... part specifies the trigger.
 The focus this way is a) about you and b) about the situation.
 It's not about the person of your partner.

 Tone of voice matters as well.
 Irritation and anger invite defensiveness.
 Sarcasm is especially risky because it usually conveys contempt.
 A good-humored comment by contrast is most likely to slide gracefully into your partner's data base.
 My Power of Two book, workbook, and interactive website explain a full curriculum of these kinds of "fix-it" talk techniques for sustaining safe information flow.